dgrimaldi/BlockArt/README.md

 -----------------------

 Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.

-With Truffle, you get:
+Please see the [Official Truffle Documentation](https://truffleframework.com/docs/) for guides, tips, and examples.